DawsonMyers/geo-cli/Readme.md

             geo update
             geo update --force
     uninstall
       Remove geo-cli installation.
 This prevents geo-cli from being loaded into new bash terminals, but does not remove the geo-cli repo directory.
 Navigate to the geo-cli repo directory and run 'bash install.sh' to reinstall.
         Example:
             geo uninstall
     analyze [option or analyzerIds]
       Allows you to select and run various pre-build analyzers.
-You can optionaly include the list of analyzers if already known.
+You can optionally include the list of analyzers if already known.
         Options:
             -a
                 Run all analyzers